 I’ll come to the party if you pick me up.

 In a complex sentence, one side of a sentence can stand on it’s own if it is a simple sentence.
-This side is called the independent clause, which is just a fancy way of saying a subject and predicate that together can make a complete thought. in other words, a simple sentence.
-I might just tell my students to identify “the strong one”.
+This side is called the independent clause, which is just a fancy way of saying a subject and predicate that together can make a complete thought.
+In other words, a simple sentence.
+When I teach this, I might just tell my students to identify “the strong one”.
 In this sentence I’ll come to the party is the strong part because if I slap a period on the end, it becomes a complete sentence with a complete thought.

 If I try to do that with the other side, the dependent clause, or the weak side, it won’t work.

 Sounds complicated?
 It’s not really.
 Just try to hold that thought in your mind… If you pick me up.
 Most of us can’t, and for those students who claim they can, tell them to add the rule that simple sentences should have no AAAWWUBBIS attached.
 Some students just like their rules.